 A recent British Geophysical Association study identified geophysics as a subject area with considerable employment potential for talented graduates.

 Complementary modules with an international dimension.
 Current partners include the University of Washington, United States.
 Please note that places on this programme are strictly limited.

 The National Student Survey 2015

 - 96% geophysics students agreed or strongly agreed that staff are good at explaining things

 - 100% geophysics students agreed or strongly agreed that the library resources and services are good enough for my needs

 Typical entry requirements

-A*AA grade A levels or equivalent in Maths and Physics, and one of the following subjects: Further Maths, Biology, Chemistry or Geology.
+A*AA grade A levels or an equivalent standard in other qualifications approved by the University in Maths and Physics, and one of the following subjects: Further Maths, Biology, Chemistry or Geology.